Judge: $150M initially for victims in Florida condo collapse

 “I have no doubt, no stone will be left unturned,” Hanzman said of the lawsuits.

+Her parents said she was bright, always on the go, constantly smiling and unafraid to take on difficult challenges.

+“It’s hard because you knew the loss was preventable and still nothing was prevented,” her sister said.

-A receiver appointed by Hanzman to handle the Champlain Towers board's finances said the site has been completely cleared of debris under the watchful eye of investigators from the National Institute of Standards and Technology — the agency leading a federal probe into the collapse.
+Meanwhile, the site of the tragedy has been completely cleared of debris under the watchful eye of investigators from the National Institute of Standards and Technology — the agency leading a federal probe into the collapse, according to a receiver handling the finances on behalf of the condominium board.

 Rubble considered key evidence is being stored in a Miami-area warehouse, with the rest in nearby vacant lots, said the receiver, attorney Michael Goldberg.
 All of that will be preserved as possible evidence for the lawsuits and for other experts to review, he said.